Minutes for January 5, 2026

 The Board of Education welcomes and encourages input from the public.
 Being mindful of privacy rights regarding students and board employees and to avoid any potential liability on the part of the speaker, the board discourages references to specific individuals.
 While directing your comments or questions to the board president, please understand that the public comment portions of the meeting are not structured as question and answer sessions but rather are offered as opportunities for you to share your thoughts with the board.
 The board president may need to refer an issue to the superintendent if the particular issue has not been handled through the appropriate chain of command with the school district.
 However, responses may be provided at the end of this session.
 There are times when comments and questions will require additional fact gathering before a response is provided.

-On motion by Mr. Weinstein to close public commentary, seconded by Mr. Otto, the motion was approved by a 7-0 voice vote.
+On motion by Mr. Weinstein to close public commentary, seconded by Mr. Toor, the motion was approved by an 8-0 voice vote.

-On motion by Mr. Weinstein, seconded by Mr. Otto, the meeting was adjourned at 7:24 p.m.
+On motion by Ms. Keller, seconded by Mr. Weinstein, the meeting was adjourned at 7:26 pm.

 Minutes submitted by,